kahawai-collective/fsl/README.md

 #### Fislgen

-Fislgen is a Python script written for FiSL (hence the name!).
+Fislgen is a Python script written for FSL (hence the name!).
 It extracts sections of documentation written using the [Markdown language](http://daringfireball.net/projects/markdown).
 Markdown allows for very easy formatting of text.
 The purpose of Fislgen is to create more customised, less busy, documentation for the library,